uikit/uikit-site/docs/pages/spinner.md

 ## Accessibility

-The Spinner component will handle setting the appropriate WAI-ARIA Role.
+The Spinner component handles setting the appropriate WAI-ARIA Role.

-The root element will have the role `status`.
+The root element has the role `status`.